 Reasons To Choose Legal Separation Over Divorce

 If your marriage is finished and you want out, why not simply rip the Band-Aid off and get it over with?
-There are scenarios where divorce isn’t the best option for one reason or another.
+That’s the biggest question about whether to divorce or go the route of legal separation.

 Preparation for Divorce